Impact of Antibiotics on the Intestinal Microbiome

 In veterinary medicine, practitioners are routinely presented with acute and chronic cases of diarrhea.
 In chronic cases, food trials using a hydrolyzed protein source are generally initiated, however, it is not uncommon to administer antibiotics to treat an underlying intestinal dysbiosis.
 Intestinal dysbiosis is defined as alterations in the normal composition of the microbiome.
 Antibiotics are often used to treat diarrhea to target causative bacterial pathogens, such as Clostridium perfringens and Giardia.

-While these drugs can provide resolution to the clinical signs associated with diarrhea, it raises the question of how short and long-term use of antimicrobials affect the intestinal microbiome.
+While these drugs can provide resolution to the clinical signs associated with diarrhea, it raises the question of how short and long-term use of antimicrobials affects the intestinal microbiome.
 It also raises the question of how important bacteria pertinent to microbiome health are impacted by cases of gastroenteritis and colitis.
 Metronidazole and tylosin are antibiotics commonly prescribed in cases of acute and chronic diarrhea.

 New Clinical Research on Antibiotics and the Microbiome in Pets